Linear Arboreal Categories: Characterisation theorem

 Let $\equiv_r$ denote equivalence in first-order logic up to quantifier rank $r$.
 A key step in our argument for the characterisation theorem is a general result called the Workspace Lemma.
 Intuitively, we would like to show that a structure $\As$ is $\equiv_r$-equivalent to a local window $\As[a;k]$ inside of $\As$.
 The obvious problem with demonstrating this through an $r$-round Ehrenfeucht-{\Fraisse} game is that Spoiler can win by playing outside of the local window $\As[a;k]$.
 The Workspace Lemma states that if we expand both $\As$ and $\As[a;k]$ by a structure $\Bs$ consisting of sufficiently many disjoint copies of $\As + \As[a;k]$, Duplicator can use the additional workspace in $\Bs$ to evade Spoiler's non-local moves and win the $r$-round Ehrenfeucht-{\Fraisse} game between the expanded structures.
-The proof of the Workspace Lemma can be found in \cite{abramsky2021Hybrid}. \begin{lemma}[workspace lemma] Given $(\As,a)\in\Rsigs$ and $r>0$, there exists $\Bs\in\Rsig$ such that
+The proof of the Workspace Lemma can be found in \cite{abramsky2021Hybrid}. \begin{lemma}[workspace lemma] Given $(\As,a)\in\Rsigs$ and $r>0$, there exists $\Bs\in\Rsig$ such that $(\As+\Bs,a)\equiv_r(\As[a;k]+\Bs,a)$, where $k=2^r$.
+Moreover, $\Bs$ is bounded by the size of $\As$ as $|\Bs|\leq 2r|\As|$.
+Therefore, if $\As$ is finite, then so is $\Bs$. \end{lemma}